Amjad Kalaf: Al-Zawraa (2017–2018)

 On 11 January 2017, Kalaf signed a contract with Al-Zawraa, fierce rivals of his former club Al-Shorta.
 Kalaf supported Al-Zawraa as a youngster and had previously expressed his admiration for the club.

-He made his debut on 14 January versus Al-Hedood in an Iraqi Premier League match as a second-half substitute in a match Al-Zawraa won 1–0.
+He made his debut on 14 January against Al-Hedood in an Iraqi Premier League match as a second-half substitute in a match Al-Zawraa won 1–0.
 He scored his first goal in the following game against Zakho with a header in a match that ended in a 4–1 win for the Baghdad club, and later scored a last-minute winner against Al-Talaba in the Baghdad derby.
 His first season ended with a fourth place finish in the league and victory in the Iraq FA Cup Final, which was followed by winning the Iraqi Super Cup title.
 In the following season, Kalaf scored a late equalising goal against his former club Al-Shorta in the Baghdad derby and helped Al-Zawraa to win the 2017–18 Iraqi Premier League title.
 In total, Kalaf scored eight goals during his time with Al-Zawraa (six in the league, one in the FA Cup and one in the AFC Cup).